natario1/Elements-Deprecated/README.md

 *This library is deprecated.
-Please take a look at https://github.com/natario1/Elements for a new, modern version, based on the Architecture components and written in Kotlin.*
+Please take a look at https://github.com/natario1/Elements for a new, modern version, based on the Architecture components and written in Kotlin.
+You can still access the old version at a new location, see below.*

 <!-- markdown-preview README.md -->
 <p align="center">